Organization of the Chinese Communist Party: Central Military Commission

 The Central Military Commission (CMC) is elected by the Central Committee, and is responsible for the PLA.
 The position of CMC Chairman is one of the most powerful in China, and the CMC Chairman must concurrently serve as CCP General Secretary.
 Unlike the collective leadership ideal of other party organs, the CMC Chairman acts as commander-in-chief with the right to appoint or dismiss top military officers as he pleases.
 The CMC Chairman can deploy troops, controls the country's nuclear weapons, and allocates the budget.
 The promotion or transfer of officers above the divisional level must be validated by the CMC Chairman's signature.

 In theory, the CMC Chairman is under the responsibility of the Central Committee, but in practice, he reports only to the paramount leader.
 This is in many ways due to Mao, who did not want other Politburo members to involve themselves in military affairs.
 As he put it, "the Politburo's realm is state affairs, the CMC's is military".
 This state of things has continued until today.
 The CMC has controlled the PLA through three organs since 1937: the General Staff Department, the General Political Department and the General Logistics Department.
 A fourth organ, the General Armaments Department, was established in 1998.
+These four departments were abolished after the military reforms in 2016, replaced with 15 departments that report directly to the CMC.